Transfer Gateway Tutorial

 This is the public address that corresponds to your new private key.
 You'll find the private key in the

-file, and the corresponding public key in theextdev_public_key
+extdev_private_keyfile, and the corresponding public key in theextdev_public_keyfile.Deploy the

 #2.
 Deploy Token Contracts to Rinkeby